 Honors in the Major

-- maintain a cumulative University of Iowa grade-point average (GPA) of at least 3.33 and a GPA of at least 3.50 in all coursework for the major;
+- Maintain a cumulative University of Iowa grade-point average (GPA) of at least 3.33 and a GPA of at least 3.50 in all coursework for the major.

-- complete GRMN:4990 Honors Research or the equivalent, such as one course for the major (3 s.h.) as an honors contract course; for equivalent courses taken abroad, students should consult with the honors advisor or director of undergraduate studies in German;
+- Complete GRMN:4990 Honors Research or the equivalent, such as one course for the major (3 s.h.) as an honors contract course.
+For equivalent courses taken abroad, students should consult with the honors advisor or director of undergraduate studies in German.

-- complete GRMN:4991 Honors Thesis; and
+- Complete GRMN:4991 Honors Thesis.

-- submit an acceptable honors thesis, and present and discuss their research findings in a defense meeting with their faculty mentor and two additional UI faculty members.
+- Submit an acceptable honors thesis, and present and discuss their research findings in a defense meeting with their faculty mentor and two additional UI faculty members.

 University of Iowa Honors Program